 Those living in flats in or out of College may be liable if they have a partner who is not a registered student.
 Students living in houses outside the College may be liable if non-students also share the premises.
 An enrolment certificate which exempts students from Council tax can be obtained from the Student Self Service section of the University website .

 Only the noticeboards provided may be used to affix notices, posters etc. Nothing may be attached to the walls of rooms or communal areas: this includes the use of Sellotape, Blu-Tack and other similar products.
 Repair to any damage to fixtures and fittings within rooms, excluding normal wear and tear, will be charged to students.
-Any defects should be reported in the Maintenance Book which is kept at the Lodge, or online.
+Any defects should be reported online.
+Prompt reporting may prevent charges being raised when you finally vacate your accommodation.

 A television, DVD and video player are available in the Combined Common Room in the Hilda Besse Building.
 Individual televisions and computers, laptops, tablet devices etc on which live television is watched will require a TV licence which may be purchased at stores with a PayPoint outlet, or online.
 A leaflet giving details of requirements for TV licensing is placed in all College bedrooms, and all students are advised to familiarise themselves with the regulations and to obtain the appropriate licence where applicable.
 Enforcement is taken very seriously by the authorities, and failure to obtain a licence can result in a fine of up to £1,000.

-All study bedrooms within the houses on the main College curtilage, the Founder’s, Ghassan Shaker and Gateway Buildings are provided with an ethernet connection point and wireless internet access for student use.
-Please see also 4.2.
+All study bedrooms within the houses on the main College curtilage, the Founder’s, Ghassan Shaker and Gateway Buildings are provided with wireless internet access for student use.

 The electrical supply in the UK is rated at 240 volts AC at 50 Hz.
-If students wish to connect equipment bought from overseas, and are unsure whether it will operate successfully and safely on this supply, should contact the College Electrician in the Maintenance Department on internal
+If students wish to connect equipment bought from overseas, and are unsure whether it will operate successfully and safely on this supply, should contact the Maintenance Department.

 Members of the College may give parties on their own behalf, in their own rooms, provided that: